MarcoYou/MarcoYou.github.io/_posts/2021-03-05-Monetary-Policy-During-Crisis.md

 **Second, why is 10Y T-Note important?**

 The type of Asset-Backed Security (ABS) that holds the largest amount of capital is the Mortgage-Backed Security in the U.S..
-It is incomparable with all the other types of ABSs as the chart belows shows.
+It is incomparable with all the other types of ABSs as shows the chart belows.

 <p align="center"> <img src="/image/memo/MBS_vs_ABS.jpg" alt="MBS vs ABS" width="600" height="400"> </p>